dmit1529/contrast/README.md

 List 2 things you purposely did to create effective contrast.

-When finished, zip up the project folder and upload it to Moodle.
-Be sure to include your list of 2 things in the Online Text area.
+When finished rename the project folder to contrast-username, zip up the folder, and upload to Moodle for submission.
+Be sure to include your list of 2 things in the online text area.
+Late submissions will not be accepted for marking.